 The majority justifies an increase in the cap to 45 percent based on the assertion that affiliates preempted networks with a national reach of over 35 percent as often as those with less than 35 percent.
 It does so without accounting for the weight of evidence in the record that supports retaining the 35 percent cap.
 The majority further reasons that the 45 percent cap could accommodate all existing combinations.
 But this goal could have been met with a 40 percent cap as well.
 Yet the majority concludes that it needs to allow conglomerates to grow further without any explanation for this particular number.
-I repeat: the prospects for successful judicial scrutiny are not well served by this approach.

-&lt;sup>5 Fox, 280 F.3d at 1042-43.
+5 Fox, 280 F.3d at 1042-43.